 - In consultation with Council, the VPA will prepare a draft plan for both the Merrimu and Parwan Station areas, outlining where land uses might be best located.

 - The draft plan will form the basis of the precinct structure plan (PSP) and proposed planning scheme amendment.
 This will be shared with government agencies, key service providers and the broader community for input.
 Anyone interested in the PSP is invited to make a submission for review by the VPA.

 - Unresolved submissions are heard by an independent panel at a Panel Hearing before the plan is finalised and provided to the Minister for Planning for consideration.

 - Once the planning scheme amendment has been approved by the Minister for Planning and the PSP is incorporated into the Moorabool Planning Scheme, landholders can apply for permits to allow development to begin.
 Moorabool Shire Council will be responsible for administering planning permits.

-The Bacchus March Urban Growth Framework (UGF) identifies new areas for jobs, housing and infrastructure, while protecting valuable cultural and environmental assets.
+The Bacchus Marsh Urban Growth Framework (UGF) identifies new areas for jobs, housing and infrastructure, while protecting valuable cultural and environmental assets.
 With Bacchus Marsh’s population anticipated to more than double to 50,000 residents by 2041, this plan will ensure growth is logical, sequenced and holistic.
 The framework was approved by the Minister for Planning in November 2018.

 The Bacchus Marsh area is growing, and there is opportunity for these precincts to accommodate some of the future population.
-Planning will allow for appropriate development in the Parwan and Merrimu precincts, ensuring that new and existing community members have access to housing, open space, infrastructure and services.
+Planning will allow for appropriate development in the Parwan, Parwan Employment and Merrimu precincts, ensuring that new and existing community members have access to housing, jobs, open space, infrastructure and services.
 The planning process is designed so that existing community members will benefit from the development occurring in their area.